thasup/microservices-ecommerce/README.md

 TTL: 30
 ```

-14. add your cluster name at `deploy-manifests.yaml` file then redo 9. again
+14. add your cluster name at `deploy-manifests.yaml` file then redo step 7. again

 ```
 name: deploy-manifests